-I am a second-year graduate student in mathematics at Harvard University.
+I am a third-year graduate student in mathematics at Harvard University.
 My advisor is Curt McMullen.
 Before coming to Harvard, I was a math major at University of Hong Kong.

 My email address is yqzhang (at) math.harvard.edu.